subbyte/haskell-learn/monad.md

 ### What is class in Haskell?
 A class or a _typeclass_ is a category of types those share a same set of rules/functions.

-Similar idea in other languages:
+Similar thoughts in other languages:
 - Java: interface
 - C++: abstract class